New York's Woolworth Building opened on this day

 Commissioned and owned by the B. F. W. Woolworth Company, the building was designed as the company's new corporate headquarters but on opening Woolworth only occupied one-and-a-half floors, profiting from renting the desirable space to others, most notably Columbia Records who built a recording studio where many of the first jazz recordings were made.

 The top thirty floors, formerly office space, was sold to a developer in 2012 and converted into super-luxury Penthouses - the one atop the edifice occupying the entire top floor of the skyscraper reputedly sold for $110 million.
 We're counting our loose change and drinking to the Woolworth Building with a thoroughly appropriate High Ryeser Manhattan.

 Happy birthday, Snuppy!
 And yes, that is Snuppy, not Snoopy, a cutesy Korean cross between Snoopy and puppy.
 The world's first cloned dog - despite subsequent controversy - Snuppy was born on this day in 2005.

-A black Afghan hound, he was created in Korea by a team of scientists, and has subsequently become a father himself - by two separate lady dogs, both of them, also, clones.
-Once one of science's furthest and weirdest frontiers, cloning is now, if not exactly easy, an accepted part of medical science, and even of daily life in Korea, where a set of cloned sniffer dogs, all named Toppy, now patrol airports.
+A black Afghan hound, he was created in Korea by a team of scientists and has subsequently become a father himself - by two separate lady dogs, both of them, also, clones.
+Once one of science's furthest and weirdest frontiers, cloning is now, if not exactly easy, an accepted part of medical science, and even of daily life in Korea, where a set of cloned sniffer dogs, all named Toppy, were trained to patrol airports.
 In fact, for sniffer dogs, cloning makes sense.
 Even when specially bred, only 30% are good enough to make the cut.